 If you’re ready to jump in full boat and become a true 401k plan specialist, the third program I’d recommend on your quest would be the Accredited Fiduciary Investment Analyst (AIFA) by fi360.

 They’re both excellent next steps.

 The outline of the content in the QPFC program appears to provide the most comprehensive set of practical topics for a plan consultant, while the AIFA program gives you a very real, revealing look at how to go into a practice and find and close the compliance gaps through proper process and documentation from a fiduciary angle.

-Another disclaimer – I’m an AIFA and attended that program so I can personally attest to the value I felt it provided, but as the former Managing Director of FSS, a division of fi360, again, I may be a little biased here.
+Another disclaimer – I’m an AIFA and attended that program so I can personally attest to the value I felt it provided, but as the former Managing Director of FSS, a former division of fi360, again, I may be a little biased here.